ianishyadav103/leadzen_assigment/Readme.md

 #### Basic python program to fetch and display weather information to the user

 ### Expense Tracker
-#### Basic python program to manage daily expenses using json file and plotting them based on category.\n
+#### Basic python program to manage daily expenses using json file and plotting them based on category.